 An ethical will is an opportunity to say and leave a permanent record of your values, memories, beliefs, ideas and personal reflections to friends, family and important people in your life.
 It is a way to securely pass on those memories, special events, philosophies and sentimental thoughts that would be lost or forgotten without a physical reminder.
 This written document, video or audio tape is something that loved ones can hold on to once you are no longer able to communicate.
 Unlike a traditional will, an ethical will is not a legal document and does not discuss tangible things you own.
 It can be written at any point in one’s life and rewritten as your values change.

 - Practice ahead of time what you will say before you write or say the final version.

 - Carefully choose your words so that you do not harm your loved ones.
 Remember: when they read it, you will not be able to explain yourself.

 - Feel free to update your ethical will as events and life experiences change.

 What should my ethical will include?

 The most important part of an ethical will is that it is spoken from the heart.
 This is what will give the most benefit to you in reviewing your life and to your loved ones when they experience your words and remember you, what was important to you and how you found meaning in life.
-A few well-thought-out sentences can be as meaningful as many pages of writing.
-If you are unable to write or find it too difficult, ethical wills can also be done with a video camera where your wishes and thoughts are spoken.
+A few well-thought-out sentences can be as meaningful as many pages of writing. .
+If you are unable to write or find it too difficult, ethical wills can also be recorded with your cell phone or video camera.
 It can vary in length and wording, and the amount of time it takes to create it may also vary from hours to years.
 The ethical will is a gift you may choose to give to your children, friends and loved ones.
 You can ask a close friend or a health care professional to help you, if needed.

-You do not have to write all or any of them.
+You do not have to choose all or any of them.
 It is most important that your ethical will reflect what you cherish in life.
 It will be as unique as your fingerprint.

 - What I Loved About Life